-The ETC Press was founded in 2005 under the direction of Dr. Drew Davidson, the Director of Carnegie Mellon University’s Entertainment Technology Center (ETC), as an academic, digital-first (but not digital only), open access publishing imprint.
+The ETC Press was founded in 2005 under the direction of Dr. Drew Davidson, the Director of Carnegie Mellon University’s Entertainment Technology Center (ETC), as an open access, digital-first publishing house.

 What does all that mean?

 The ETC Press publishes three types of work:peer-reviewed work (research-based books, textbooks, academic journals, conference proceedings), general audience work (trade nonfiction, singles, Well Played singles), and research and white papers

 The common tie for all of these is a focus on issues related to entertainment technologies as they are applied across a variety of fields.

 Our authors come from a range of backgrounds.
 Some are traditional academics.
 Some are practitioners.
 And some work in between.
 What ties them all together is their ability to write about the impact of emerging technologies and its significance in society.

 To distinguish our books, the ETC Press has five imprints:

 - ETC Press: our traditional academic and peer-reviewed publications;

 - ETC Press: Single: our short “why it matters” books that are roughly 8,000-25,000 words;